 Sudden Infant Death Syndrome (SIDS) is a tragic event that predominantly affects infants during certain developmental periods.
 The risk dramatically decreases as a baby matures past key milestones.

-Generally, babies are most vulnerable between one and four months of age, with the risk significantly dropping off after the six-month mark.
+Generally, babies are most vulnerable between one and four months of age, with the risk significantly dropping off after six months.

 Sids Risk Factors And Safety Measures